ssharker21/ssharker21.github.io/content/_index.md

 title: Home
 ---

+My name is Cole Graber-Mitchell (cgm616).

+I'm a postgrad student in the Anthropology department at the London School of Economics and Politics Science.
-Welcome to my website!
-My name is Cole Graber-Mitchell (cgm616) and I'm a student at Amherst College in Massachusetts.
-I'm originally from Minneapolis, Minnesota.
+I graduated recently from Amherst College in Amherst, Massachusetts, and I'm originally from Minneapolis, Minnesota.

-I enjoy politics, programming, and problem solving.
-While I haven't managed to combine those yet, I love to doorknock and phonebank for progressive causes and candidates.

-In my free time, I enjoy playing guitar, tweeting angrily into the void, and writing columns for Amherst's student newspaper.
+I'm interested in progressive organizing and academics; I also like to dabble in programming, block printing, singing, and guitar.

+Right now, I'm thinking most about what I've come to term "climate humanities": theoretical and practical work—in the arts, academia, politics, and elsewhere—towards building a society that can weather the climate crisis.

+To see my academic work, go to [my research page](/research).

-{{< a2 "Other places I do things" >}}
+{{< a2 "Other places you can find me" >}}

 - [Twitter](https://twitter.com/cgm616), if you want to read my short thoughts
-- [GitHub](https://github.com/cgm616), to see most of my projects
+- [GitHub](https://github.com/cgm616), to see most of my programming projects
-- [GitLab](https://gitlab.com/cgm616), to see some more of my projects
+- [GitLab](https://gitlab.com/cgm616), to see some more of my programming projects
 - [Keybase](https://keybase.io/cgm616/), with links to my PGP key and other proofs about my identity
 - [LinkedIn](https://www.linkedin.com/in/cgm616), for my resume and work experience

-{{< a2 "Things I've made" >}}

-- [PasTeX](https://pastex.cgm616.me), a pastebin service that renders LaTeX to make sharing math during Covid-19 easier
-- [InsideOut](https://github.com/cgm616/insideout), a machine learning mood ring for HackHolyoke 2019
-- [Punda](https://github.com/cgm616/punda), an in-progress firmware for the BBC micro:bit
-- [calc_rs](http://calc.cgm616.me/), a simple REPL calculator built with Rust and WebAssembly
-- [cgm616.me](https://gitlab.com/cgm616/cgm616.me), the code for this website!
-- [Sophocles](https://cgm616.me/downloads/sophocles.zip), a handwritten font based off the writing of a friend